 Co-authors: Felipe Vial and Harrison Wheeler

-Homeownership has been proposed as a key factor shaping intergenerational mobility.
-In this paper, we study one potential channel: that homeownership and housing stability, more generally, could increase human capital formation in children.
-We study a large, novel housing policy - a homebuyer subsidy for low-income families - in the context of Santiago, Chile.
-We leverage an arbitrary discontinuity in subsidy assignment to consider the causal impacts on a wide array of primary, secondary, and tertiary education outcomes for children.
-We find that subsidy receipt significantly improves their grades, class ranking, and achievement test scores while reducing chronic absenteeism.
-The gains are larger for boys than girls, and we do not find important differences depending on the applicants' characteristics or students' age at application.
-Additionally, the benefits are more pronounced for larger families, indicating that alleviating overcrowded living conditions may significantly mediate these effects.
-These effects are not driven by sorting into different schools or changes in neighborhood quality, possibly because awarded families are not moving to different neighborhoods.
+Homeownership has been proposed as a key channel shaping intergenerational mobility.
+In this paper, we explore one potential mechanism for this effect: that homeownership and housing stability, more generally, could increase human capital formation in children.
+We study a large, novel housing policy- a homebuyer subsidy for low-income families in Santiago, Chile.
+We leverage an arbitrary discontinuity in subsidy assignment to estimate the causal impacts of homeownership on a wide array of primary, secondary, and tertiary education outcomes for children.
+We find that children in marginally eligible families significantly improve their attendance, grades, class ranks, and achievement test scores relative to children in families that narrowly miss the cutoff.
+The gains are larger for boys than girls and are no different between younger and older children.
+Our findings are not driven by sorting into different schools or changes in neighborhood quality.
+The gains are more pronounced for children in larger families, suggesting that alleviating overcrowded living conditions is an important mediator of the program’s effects.
+Subsidy-winning parents reduce their labor market participation, are more actively involved in their children's schooling, and have higher educational aspirations for them.
 We find that, early in life, the subsidy increases children’s preschool attendance, and later in life, children graduate high school and attend college at higher rates.
-Those that begin to work are employed at greater rates as well.
-In all, we find that homebuyer subsidies are an effective tool to improve the economic fortunes of children from vulnerable families.
+Those who have left school also have higher employment rates.
+In all, we find that homebuyer subsidies are a promising tool for improving the economic fortunes of children from vulnerable families.

-Download DraftCo-authors: Nano Barahona, Cahue Dobbin, and Sebastián Otero
+Download DraftCo-authors: Nano Barahona, Cauê Dobbin, and Sebastián Otero

 Download DraftCo-authors: Felipe Sepulveda